genericlady/beautypin_old/README.md

 # features
-Search for a Beauty Deal by Location and Title.
+- Normal registered users can search for any deal by title and current location

 # tests
 RSpec - Passing